nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![ArchiveAllCommandScreenshot](images/ArchiveAllCommandScreenshot.png)

+Figure x.
+Screenshots showing the outcome of an `c-archive-all` command

 #### 3.12 Listing all archived employees : `c-archive-list`

 Shows a list of all archived employees in Employee Directory inside the _Main View_.